From the World Heritage inscription for the Wet Tropics of Queensland:

 I visited Girringun National Park which is one of the southernmost parks in the World Heritage Site.
 It is also the home of Wallaman Falls, the highest waterfall in Australia.

-The Wet Tropics of Queensland is located in Queensland’s Great Dividing Range.
+Queensland’s Great Dividing Range.
 It consists of nearly 9,000 square kilometers of wet tropical forests.
 This site was declared as a natural UNESCO World Heritage Site in 1988.
 Meanwhile, it was recognized into the Australian National Heritage List in 2007.

 Even before the UNESCO recognition, the tropical rainforests already gained international significance due to its natural values.
 The rainforest is believed to be the site of the complete record showcasing the various stages of evolution for plant life on Earth.
 Hence, there were previous efforts at preserving it within the international community.